-In the event of negative decisions on reappointment, tenure or promotion, the School of Journalism and Mass Communication will follow the procedures described in the TT CBA and the University Policy Register.
+In the event of negative decisions on reappointment, tenure or promotion, the School of Media and Journalism will follow the procedures described in the TT CBA and the University Policy Register.

-Full Time Non-Tenure Track Appointment, Renewal and Promotion
+Full-Time Non-Tenure Track Appointment, Renewal and Promotion

-Appointment and Renewal of Full Time Non-Tenure Track Faculty
+Appointment and Renewal of Full-Time Non-Tenure Track Faculty

-Assignments for full time non-tenure track (FTNTT) faculty vary widely.
-Terms for renewal are explained in Article X of the Collective Bargaining Agreement for Full Time Non-Tenure Track Faculty (FTNTT CBA).
+Assignments for full-time non-tenure track (FTNTT) faculty vary widely.
+Terms for renewal are explained in Article X of the Collective Bargaining Agreement for Full-Time Non-Tenure Track Faculty (FTNTT CBA).
 Criteria are developed by the academic units.
 Documentation guidelines for FTNTT Full Performance Reviews are provided in the FTNTT CBA, Addendum B. For regular FTNTT faculty, formal third-year reviews are required.
-For FTNTT faculty in JMC, evaluation should follow standards for teaching and service in Tables 4 and 5.
+For FTNTT faculty in MDJ, evaluation should follow standards for teaching and service, if that is part of their load, in Tables 4 and 5.
 Evaluation criteria for professional development are outlined in the next section and standards are noted in Table 6.
-For FTNTT faculty with duties other than teaching, evaluation appropriate for their assigned duties will be developed.